-Hosting of business solutions requires maximum stability and reliability.
-Once you signup for some company’s services, you always expect ultimate connectivity, quick and friendly support and fixed reasonable pricing.
-Some of those expectations, however, may be ruined overnight by actions of unprofessional administrators or a serious issue, which may cause downtime, loss of traffic, clients and therefore money.
+Hosting business solutions requires maximum stability and reliability.
+Once you signup for some company’s services, you always expect ultimate connectivity, quick and friendly support, and fixed reasonable pricing.
+Some of those expectations, however, may be ruined overnight by actions of unprofessional administrators or a serious issue, which may cause downtime, loss of traffic, clients, and therefore money.

-Though no one is safe from human factor or act of elements, you should always study as much information as possible about your potential host.
+Though no one is safe from human factors or acts of elements, you should always study as much information as possible about your potential host.
 This is going to help you think all pros and cons over and choose the most optimal provider with minimal risks.
 The consumer tips below will hopefully help you make the right choice:

 1. Search for the Direct Service Provider

 The first thing you need to check is whether or not your potential host is some other company reseller.
-Whatever good, catchy and promising their service may look, you should cross out the company from your check list once you find that they are someone’s resellers.
+Whatever good, catchy, and promising their service may look, you should cross out the company from your checklist once you find that they are someone’s reseller.

 The two main drawbacks of resold hosting are usually connected with pricing and support – trying to cover the expenses, resellers usually set their own prices for products higher, which are initially cheaper if purchased from their upstream directly.
 Additionally, resellers tend to oversell, offering bigger quotas, than they can actually provide.
 As for support, not many resellers have their own support team to carry out all administrative tasks – sometimes simply due to access limitations – therefore, whenever any complicated technical issue takes place, the reseller is going to contact the upstream for support, which implies critical time loss.
 Thus, being interested in prompt support, you need to look for an independent standalone hosting provider.

 2. Are You Going to be Supported 24/7?